Search Legislation

 ANNEX IVU.K.COMPLEMENTARY RISK ASSESSMENT FOR SURFACTANTS IN DETERGENTS

-For those surfactants for which an environmental risk assessment is available in the context of Directive 93/67/EEC, or Regulation (EEC) No 793/93 and Regulation (EC) No 1488/94, and Technical Guidance Documents, this risk assessment shall be considered together with the complementary risk assessment run in the scope of this Regulation.
+For those surfactants for which an environmental risk assessment is available in the context of [F1the REACH Regulation], and Technical Guidance Documents, this risk assessment shall be considered together with the complementary risk assessment run in the scope of this Regulation.

-The complementary risk assessment run in the scope of this Regulation, in case it is likely that recalcitrant metabolites are produced, shall be considered in the context of assessments made on the basis of Directive 93/67/EEC or Regulation (EEC) No 793/93.
+The complementary risk assessment run in the scope of this Regulation, in case it is likely that recalcitrant metabolites are produced, shall be considered in the context of assessments made on the basis of [F2the REACH Regulation].
 This is to be assessed case by case and in particular on the basis of the results of the tests referred to in part 3.

 The study shall cover the aquatic environmental compartment.
-Additional information relating to specific risk assessment concerns might be required by the Committee referred to in Article 12(2) on a case by case basis.
+Additional information relating to specific risk assessment concerns might be required by the [F3competent authority] on a case by case basis.
 Additional information might include other environmental compartments such as sewage sludge and soil.
 A tiered approach shall be adopted concerning the information required for the technical file referred to in Articles 5 and 9.
 The file shall contain at least the information described under points 1, 2 and 3 below.

 However, to minimise testing, and especially to avoid unnecessary animal testing, the additional studies listed under point 4.2.2 should be requested only where such information is necessary and proportionate.
-In case of dispute concerning the extent of additional information required, a Decision may be taken in accordance with the procedure laid down in Article 12(2).
+[F4If the manufacturer disputes the competent authority's view concerning the extent of the additional information required, it may submit the case to the Secretary of State for a decision.
+The Secretary of State must:

 1.1.NameU.K.